chef/chef-web-docs/chef_master/source/resource_examples.rst

      end
    end

-where ``node[:platform]`` for each node is identified by Ohai during every chef-client run.
+where ``node[:platform]`` for each node is identified by Ohai during every Chef Infra Client run.
 For example:

 .. code-block:: ruby